 Example 2.

-As an example classification, we look at $concept_7$ in figure 2, which is a definition with head predicate of arity 2.
+As an example classification, we look at concept7 in Fig. 2, which is a definition with head predicate of arity 2.
 It represents the number theory function τ , which counts the number of divisors of an integer.
 The success set for this is: